platoscave/vue3-jsonschema-form/README.md

 Use the same schema that you use for server-side validation, to generate a client-side form or table.
 ## 1 Playground
 Try it in our [playground]().
-Past your favorite Json Schema and see what happens.
+Paste your favorite Json Schema and see what happens.
 ## 2 Install
 ```
 npm i vue3-jsonschema-form --save